betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 BlueJay is easily flashed with an elegant online flashing tool [ESC Configurator](https://esc-configurator.com/).
 An older offline configurator (https://github.com/mathiasvr/bluejay-configurator/releases) is available but not recommended for current releases.
 The firmware supports both L and H type ESCs as well as newer Z type, with a range of options, and has been tested on various ESC models.

-[Extended Dshot Telementry (EDT)](https://github.com/bird-sanctuary/extended-Dshot-telemetry) was created by the BlueJay team and allows ESCs without a separate telemetry UART to send additional telemetry alongside RPM data.
+[Extended DShot Telementry (EDT)](https://github.com/bird-sanctuary/extended-DShot-telemetry) was created by the BlueJay team and allows ESCs without a separate telemetry UART to send additional telemetry alongside RPM data.
 EDT enables BlueJay ESCs to report voltage, current and temperature as well as signalling error events.

 | Version    | Recommended | Comment                                                                                                |
 | ---------- | ----------- | ------------------------------------------------------------------------------------------------------ |